gregswindle/HTTPCookieMessageHandler/README.md

 ## License

-HTTPCookieMessageHandler is available under the MIT license.
-See the LICENSE file for more info.
+`HTTPCookieMessageHandler` is available under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more info.